-- D. The School agrees to allow reasonable access to its facilities and records to duly authorized representatives of the Sponsor.
-Conversely, the Sponsor agrees to allow reasonable access to its records to duly authorized representatives of the School to the extent allowable by law. - E. If an organization (management organization), including but not limited to: 1) a management company, 2) an educational service provider, or 3) a parent organization, will be operating or providing significant services to the School, the contract for services between the management organization and the governing board of the School shall be provided to the Sponsor and attached as an appendix to the School's Charter.
-Any contract between the management organization and the school must ensure that: - Members of the charter school governing board or their spouses will not be employees of the management organization, nor should they be compensated for their service or selected by the management organization to serve on the Board. - 2.
-The school governing board will have an independent attorney, accountant, and audit firm working for the board, not the management organization. - 3.
+- Members of the charter school Governing Board will not be employees of the management organization, nor should they be compensated for their service or selected by the management organization. - 2.
+The School Governing Board will have an independent attorney, accountant, and audit firm working for the Board, not the management organization. - 3.
 The contract will clearly define each party's rights and responsibilities including specific services provided by the management organization and the fees for those services.
-The contract will also allow for the board to terminate the contract with the management organization under defined circumstances and without excessive penalties for the school. - 4.
-All public funds paid to the charter school will be paid to, and controlled by, the governing board, which in turn will pay the management organization for successful provision of services.
+The contract will also allow for the Board to terminate the contract with the management organization under defined circumstances and without excessive penalties for the school. - 4.
+All public funds paid to the charter school will be paid to, and controlled by, the Governing Board, which in turn will pay the management organization for successful provision of services. - 5.
+All equipment and furnishings that are purchased with public funds will be the property of the school, not the management organization and any fund balance remaining at the end of each fiscal year will belong to the school, not the management organization. - 6.
+All loans from the management organization to the school, such as facility loans or loans for cash flow, will be appropriately documented and will be reimbursed at market rates. - A copy of any changes to the contract between the management organization and the Governing Board of the School shall be submitted to the Sponsor within five (5) days of execution.

-- 5. All equipment and furnishings that are purchased with public funds will be the property of the school, not the management organization and any fund balance remaining at the end of each fiscal year will belong to the school, not the management organization. - 6.
-All loans from the management organization to the school, such as facility loans or loans for cash flow, will be appropriately documented and will be reimbursed at market rates. - A copy of any changes to the contract between the management organization and the governing board of the School shall be submitted to the Sponsor within five (5) days of execution. - F. The contact between the governing board of the School and the management organization shall require that the management organization operate the School in accordance with the terms stipulated in the School's charter and all applicable laws, ordinances, rules, and regulations. - G. Any default or breach of the terms of the Contract by the management company shall constitute a default or breach under the terms of the Contract between the School and Sponsor.
+- F. The contract between the governing board of the School and the management organization shall require that the management organization operate the School in accordance with the terms stipulated in the School's charter and all applicable laws, ordinances, rules, and regulations. - G. Any default or breach of the terms of the Contract by the management company shall constitute a default or breach under the terms of the Contract between the School and Sponsor.